-According to a recent review of the population projections of the Latin American and Caribbean Demographic Centre (CELADE) - Population Division of ECLAC, changes in the pyramid structure will pick up pace in 2025: children under 15 will only represent 23% of the population, while older adults will make up almost 15% of the regional population.
-Also, the larger cohorts born in previous decades will gradually be reaching adulthood, thereby broadening the central bands of the pyramid as part of an "era of departure" (resulting from the past "era of expansion") that will continue for decades to come.
-The new age profile is shaping a pyramid with a narrower base and wider central sections, which means that the population is older (see figure I.6).
-Around 19% of the population in countries at the most advanced stage of demographic transition will be aged 60 or over, while the percentage of children under the age of 15 will drop to 20%.
-Countries that are the least advanced in the process will have a lower proportion of older adults (8%), which will slowly increase in line with the decrease in the population aged 0 to 14 years (31.7%).
+According to a recent review of population projections conducted by the Latin American and Caribbean Demographic Centre (CELADE) - Population Division of ECLAC, changes in the pyramid structure will be even more drastic in 2025, when children under 15 will represent only 23% of the population in Latin America and the Caribbean and older adults will make up almost 15%.
+Also, the larger cohorts born in previous decades will be progressing through adulthood and broadening the central bands of the pyramid as part of an "era of retraction" (resulting from the past "era of expansion") that will continue for decades to come.
+The new age profile is forming a pyramid with a narrower base and wider central sections, corresponding to an older population structure (see figure II.6).
+Around 19% of the population in the most transitionally advanced countries will be aged 60 or over, while the percentage of children under age 15 will drop to 20%.
+The least transitionally advanced countries will have a smaller proportion of older adults (8%), which will slowly increase in line with the decrease in the population aged 0 to 14 years (31.7%).